 Fitness all the way!
 Yep, that Six-Pac though.
 I mean those bulging biceps?
 Not that either?
 Er…muscly legs?
 Okay, I’m out.

 My first epiphany came when I was going about my day, finding myself be annoyed that the walk from my room to the toilet is too long.
 Yes…that was er…new low point.
-Thankfully though, there is a mirror in the loo and I came face to face with some literal perspective and took up fitness the very same day (this is a few years ago now) and have been on it ever since.
+Thankfully though, there is a mirror in the loo and I came face to face with some literal perspective and took up fitness the very same day and have been on it ever since.

 Fitness in my life

-I’m not going to pretend I jump out of bed happy, knowing I’m going to be working out for an hour and a half.
+I don’t jump out of bed happy, knowing I’m going to be working out for an hour and a half.
 Let’s be real; Sports doesn’t make me that happy.
 But it does do something.

 It helps me from straying into the deeper, darker corners of my mind.
-You know the feeling.
 The feeling of overpowering negative self-reflection when you are awake at night, trying to catch some Zs and it takes you through a loop of harsh self-critique.

 What fitness does